 The Magnuson-Stevens Fishery Conservation & Management Act (MSA) is the primary law governing marine fisheries management in U.S. federal waters.
-Pursuant to Section 305 (b)(2) of this act, the USACE is required to prepare an Essential Fish Habitat [EFH] Assessment for the proposed maintenance dredging and BU placement operation in the Maurice River cove.
-The draft EA has been submitted to NMFS for their review.
-Compliance with the MSA will be met upon completion of the consultation process.
+Pursuant to Section 305 (b)(2) of this act, the USACE is required to prepare an Essential Fish Habitat (EFH) Assessment for the proposed maintenance dredging and BU placement operation in the Maurice River cove.
+The draft EA and an EFH Assessment were submitted to NMFS for their review.
+Compliance with the MSA has been met.
 Coordination with NMFS for EFH is ongoing through construction and monitoring.